Statutes and regulations

 Social security number required

-Households must provide a social security number for each household member.
+SNAP unitss must provide a social security number for each unit member.
 Persons for whom no social security number is provided without good cause are ineligible for SNAP.
-A household should not be denied SNAP if they are in the process of obtaining a SSN.
+A unit should not be denied SNAP if they are in the process of obtaining a SSN.

 Each SNAP unit member who is not exempt from the work provisions must: